JoeMDeveloper/JoeMDeveloper/README.md

 Here are a few notable projects I've worked on:

-Some of my projects are available on the Google Playstore: the link to the account is:
+Some of my projects are available on the Google Playstore: the links to the accounts are:
 -[PlayStore Link](https://play.google.com/store/apps/dev?id=8376773460673129505&hl=en&gl=US)
 -[PlayStore Link](https://play.google.com/store/apps/dev?id=8470034532071253070&hl=en&gl=US)